pittd/az-serverless/README.md

 # az-serverless
-This is for a hands-on training only
+This is for hands-on training only